The Ultimate Guide to Roof Styles for Sheds

 • Great for storing long items like ladders

-If you’re dealing with limited outdoor space or want to add extra storage along the side of your home or garage, a lean-to roof design makes the most sense.
+If you’re dealing with limited outdoor space or want to add extra storage along the side of your home or garage, a lean-to design makes the most sense.
 The lean-to roof attaches to an existing wall, creating an efficient use of space.
-It’s also the easiest shed roofing option for first-time builders to tackle.
+It’s also the easiest option for first-time builders to tackle.

-Flat Roof: Not Actually Flat
+📏 Flat Roof: Not Actually Flat

 Despite the name, a flat roof isn’t completely horizontal.
 It has a very slight pitch for water drainage, but it appears flat to the naked eye.